Movies Made in Alaska

 Based on the life of famed Alaska dog sled racer George Attla, and shot in 35mm in both Alaska and in the lower 48 where the small town of Ely, Minnesota stood in for Anchorage.

-“Spirit of the Wind” was produced and directed by Ralph Liddle, with cinematography by John Logue.
+Ralph Liddle directed “Spirit of the Wind” with cinematography by John Logue.

 The movie stars Pius Savage, George Clutesi, Slim Pickens, Chief Dan George and Rose Attla Ambros.